By: Sarah Phillips

 If you are looking for a more relaxing night, free movie showings are the way to go!
 They take place every Friday night during the summer at Jacobson Park and in the fall, they switch to Freaky Friday Flicks and are held at Moondance Amphitheater.
 Pre-show activities start at 7pm and the movie starts at dusk.
 Bring your own snacks or grab something tasty from one of food vendors.

-Before or after the movie at Jacobson Park go paddle-boating or take a stroll on one of their trails.
+Before the movie at Jacobson Park go paddle-boating or take a stroll on one of their trails.
 And if you are going to a fall showing at Moondance, grab a bite to eat at a local restaurant like Azur or J. Render’s!

 Lexington is the Horse Capital of the World…so you can’t go wrong with a horse farm tour!
 The organization Horse Country helps you book tours and plan visits to the Thoroughbred farm, nursery or clinic of your choice.
 This is the perfect activity if you are an animal person or if you just want to enjoy some beautiful views.